victorlga/cloud-course-project/docs/README.md

 ## Infrastructure Components

+### Region

+Reasons for choosing North Virginia:

+1. Maturity and Service Range: As one of AWS's oldest and most mature regions, North Virginia offers a comprehensive array of services.
+This is crucial for our project which relies on various AWS services like EC2, RDS, and ALB.
+2. Cost-Effectiveness: Due to its scale, North Virginia often offers competitive pricing, which is beneficial for managing the project budget effectively.
+3. Rich Community and Ecosystem: The strong AWS user community in this region is an excellent resource for support, best practices, and even talent acquisition.
+4. Data Center Density: The high density of data centers in this region ensures robust infrastructure support.
+This aspect is vital for the high availability and resilience required by our application.

 ### Networking
 - **VPC**: A custom Virtual Private Cloud (VPC) is set up with a CIDR block of `10.0.0.0/16`.
 - **Subnets**: Includes both public (`10.0.1.0/24`, `10.0.2.0/24`) and private (`10.0.3.0/24`, `10.0.4.0/24`) subnets spread across two availability zones for high availability.